-Mockingbird Valley Sports Complex will make every attempt to grant scheduling requests from teams.
+Mockingbird Valley Soccer Clubwill make every attempt to grant scheduling requests from teams.
 However, we have to take into account requests from many teams with a variety of situations.
 We cannot guarantee you will receive all or any of your requests.